rementis/LightningChipTourney/README.md

 [Video Demo](https://youtu.be/cDDldyLX9ng)

-Now version 8.70 with Undo option, flip for break, and a match timer!
+Now version 9.70 with remote display!
+Anyone can follow your tournament results live!

+Contact me to enable an account for this feature, it's free!

 You can hit the 'C' key to turn colors off if you prefer.